-- A. Operators will submit a Gas Capture Plan as an attachment to their Form 2A, pursuant to Rule 304.c.(12). - B. Gas Capture Plans will include the following information: - i.
-A description and map of the location of the closest natural gas gathering system or point of sale. - ii.
-The name of the company operating the closest natural gas gathering system.

-- iii.
-The Operator's plan for connecting their facility to the natural gas gathering systems, including: - aa.
-Discussion of rights of way issues; - bb.
+- A. On a Form 2A, Oil and Gas Location Assessment the Operator will commit to connecting to a gathering system by the Commencement of Production Operations, or submit a gas capture plan as an attachment to their Form 2A, pursuant to Rule 304.c.(12). - B. Gas capture plans will demonstrate compliance with the requirements of Rules 903.b-d and include the following information: - i.
+A description and map of the location of the closest or contracted natural gas gathering system or point of sale. - ii.
+The name of the company operating the closest or contracted natural gas gathering system. - iii.
+The Operator's plan for connecting their facility to a natural gas gathering system or otherwise putting gas to beneficial use, including: - aa.
+Discussion of potential rights of way issues; - bb.
 Construction schedules; - cc.
-Date of availability of the gas gathering line; - dd.
-Design capacity and capacity demand for the nearest gathering system at the time of application; and - ee.
-Alternatives to flaring prior to connection to gas gathering lines, including, but not limited to: onsite use, natural gas liquid processing, electrical power generation, gas to liquid, or other options. - iv.
-For a Wildcat (Exploratory) Well or if the Operator anticipates conducting a Production Evaluation or Productivity Test, a description of the planned Production Evaluation or Productivity Test and any issues related to the Operator's ability to connect to a gas gathering line. - v.
-Any anticipated safety risks that will require the Operator to allow gas to escape, rather than being captured during drilling operations, pursuant to Rule 903.b.(2). - (2) Verification.
-Operators will verify that their facility has been connected to a gathering line by submitting a Form 10, Certificate of Clearance pursuant to Rule 219. - (3) Compliance.
-If an Operator does not connect its facility to a gathering line as described in the Operator's Gas Capture Plan, the Director may require the Operator to shut in a Well until it is connected to a gathering line.
+Date of availability of the gas Gathering Line; - dd.
+Whether the nearest or contracted gas gathering system has capacity to accept the anticipated gas to be produced at the location at the time of application; and - ee.
+Options for beneficial use of natural gas that are alternatives to Flaring during production operations prior to connection to gas Gathering Lines, including, but not limited to: onsite use, natural gas liquid processing, electrical power generation, gas to liquid, reinjection for enhanced oil recovery, or other options. - iv.
+For a Wildcat (Exploratory) Well or if the Operator anticipates conducting a Production Evaluation or Productivity Test, a description of the planned Production Evaluation or Productivity Test and any issues related to the Operator's ability to connect to a gas Gathering Line. - v.
+Any anticipated safety risks that will require the Operator to allow gas to escape, rather than being captured or combusted during drilling operations, pursuant to Rule 903.b.(2).